lootup-team/nestjs-common/README.md

 # Extra Configuration

+Settings can be configured by passing configuration objects to `CommonConfigModule`

 ## Obfuscating Logs

 This library comes equipped with a built-in `obfuscator` designed to obfuscate any sensitive keys detected in logs automatically.
-Should you require additional keys to be obfuscated, or if you prefer to implement a custom `obfuscator`, you can easily extend the functionality by providing your own `obfuscator` or keys to the `CommonModule`.
+Should you require additional keys to be obfuscated, or if you prefer to implement a custom `obfuscator`, you can easily extend the functionality by providing your own `obfuscator` or keys to the `CommonConfigModule`.

 By leveraging this feature, you can safeguard sensitive information within your logs, ensuring compliance with privacy regulations and bolstering the security of your application's logging system.